ryskit/amazon-cognito-identity-management-workshop/docs/00-env-setup.md

     "Arn": "arn:aws:iam::123456789012:user/Sasquatch"
 }
 ```
-!!! info "Keep your AWS Cloud9 IDE opened in a tab throughout this workshop as you'll be using it for most all activities."
+!!! warning "Keep your AWS Cloud9 IDE opened in a tab throughout this workshop as you'll be using it for most all activities."

 ## Download Workshop Code